SRTLab/srt-cookbook/docs/how-to-articles/how-to-work-with-ssh-keys.md

 The login should now complete without asking for a password.
 Note, however, that the command might ask for the passphrase you've specified for the key.

 ## Adding the Key to SSH Agent

 `ssh-agent` is a program that can hold a user's private key, so that the private key passphrase only needs to be supplied once.
 A connection to the agent can also be forwarded when logging into a server, allowing [SSH commands](https://www.ssh.com/ssh/command) on the server to use the agent running on the user's desktop.
 For more information on using and configuring the SSH agent, see the [ssh-agent](https://www.ssh.com/ssh/agent) page.

-The detailed instructions of running ssh-agent on Mac/Windows/Linux can be found on the following [GitHub Help page](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+The detailed instructions of running ssh-agent on macOS/Windows/Linux can be found in the following [GitHub Help page](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-### Mac
+### macOS

 When adding your SSH key to the agent, use the default macOS `ssh-add` command, and not an application installed by `macports`, `homebrew`, or some other external source.